BeastCast/Gta-San-Andreas-Cr3amPea-Enb-EXTREME/README.md

   This mod is a part of adding ultimate graphics to dated games.

-  This is an enb graphics mod for the 1.0 ORIGINAL version of GTA San Andreas.
+  This is an enb graphics mod for the definitive edition and 1.0 original version of GTA San Andreas.
-  All graphics mods for the 1.0 version of gta sa are bound to bugs!
-Meaning use at your own risk.
+  (THE GTA SA DEFINITIVE EDITION COMPATIBLE VERSION OF THIS MOD IS NOT QUITE READY YET, GIVE IT TIME).

   This uses enb V .430 which tries it's hardest to prevent bugs.